sparrowwallet/sparrow/README.md

 `git pull --recurse-submodules`

-The release binaries are reproducible (pre codesigning and installer packaging at this time).
+The release binaries are reproducible from v1.5.0 onwards (pre codesigning and installer packaging).
+More detailed [instructions on reproducing the binaries](docs/reproducible.md) are provided.

 ## Running